Aloumvrios/The-Gradient-Journal/content/posts/entry003.md

 Semantics over animation.
 Signal over slide transitions.

-:contentReference[oaicite:0]{index=0} allows him to remain in his natural environment — text — and still satisfy the corporate ritual of presentations.
+Markdown allows him to remain in his natural environment — text — and still satisfy the corporate ritual of presentations.
 It is a bridge between thought and format.
 A compiler for ideas.

-Instead of dragging boxes in :contentReference[oaicite:1]{index=1}, he writes.
+Instead of dragging boxes in Powerpoint, he writes.

 Instead of designing slides, he authors structure.